ZakyAly/dashboard-app/README.md

 - Ecommerce Dashboard:

-  - Gives you a fully dashboard to monitor the work updates.
+  - Gives you a full dashboard to monitor the work updates.

 - Pages:

-  - Orders, Customers, and Emplyees.
-All of these pages displaying the details of its own.
+  - Orders, Customers, and Employees.
+All of these pages display the details of their own.

 - Apps:

   - Calendar app: arranges your meetings.
   - Kanban app: arranges your tasks.
   - Editor app: edit your text styling.
-  - Color-Picker app: pick your colors with it's "Hex triplet".
+  - Color-Picker app: pick your colors with its "Hex triplet".

 - Charts:
-  - Choose your prefered chart to display the data:
+  - Choose your preferred chart to display the data:
     - Line, Bar, Pie ...etc.

 ### Setup:

 - You will need to setup `npm` or `yarn`.
-- Downlonad the project `git clone https://github.com/ZakyAly/dashboard-app`
+- Download the project `git clone https://github.com/ZakyAly/dashboard-app`
 - In the project directory, you can run `npm install` or `yarn install`.
-- Create `.env` file with your own API keys
 - Start the development mode by `npm start` or `yarn run`

 ### Known Bugs:

 - Colors:
   - bug in "customers, products, sales and refunds" in /ecommerce.
-It should display green color when percentage increesed and red when percentage decreesed.
+It should display green color when percentage increases and red when the percentage decreases.

 ### ToDo:

-- Colmplete the notification, chat, cart and profile.
+- Complete the notification, chat, cart, and profile.
+- Refactoring some code.